Mark02-2012/YTPlusM-DIY-5.1.2/README.md

 <li><strong>YTPlusM DIY:</strong></li>
 <strong>From now, YOU can build the IPAs of YTPlusM with GitHub Actions!
-Fork <a href="https://github.com/Mark02-2012/YTPlusM-DIY-5.2.1">YTPlusM-DIY repo</a> (to build YTPlusM with YTPlus from 5.1 to 5.2.1, no 5.2, without DRM Patreon subscription); then go to Actions, workflows, "Create YouTube Plus app", make sure it is selected the branch "YTPlusM_DIY" and create your total functioning IPA!</strong>
+Fork <a href="https://github.com/AlteredCabr0n/Altered-YTPlusM">Altered-YTPlusM repo</a> (to build YTPlusM with YTPlus from 5.1 to 5.2.1, no 5.2, without DRM Patreon subscription); then go to Actions, workflows, "Create YTPlusM iPA [Altered-Patch]", make sure it is selected the branch "Altered-YTPlusM" and create your total functioning IPA!</strong>
 View also <a href=#how-to-build-youtube-plus-and-ytplusm-app-using-github-actions>How to build YouTube Plus and YTPlusM app using GitHub Actions</a> to learn how to create YTPlus and YTPlusM IPAs.

-PS: DIY=DO IT YOURSELF

 ## Supported YouTube Version